david-tejada/rango/readme.md

 `<user.letter>`, `<user.text>`, `<user.number_small>`, `<user.number_string>`
 (only if you want to use number hints) and the list `{user.website}`.

-### IMPORTANT: Disabling Rango on Some Browsers
+<strong style="color: red">IMPORTANT</strong>: Once **rango-talon** has been

-Once **rango-talon** has been added to your talon user folder, Rango will be active for all your browsers.
+added to your talon user folder, Rango will be active for all your browsers.
 If you haven't installed the extension itself in a specific browser, it's better to disable Rango for that browser to avoid unexpected behavior.
 The best way to do this is to activate the tag `user.rango_disabled` for that browser.
 For example, if you want to disable Rango in Brave and Chrome, you could have a _.talon_ file anywhere in your talon user folder with the following contents.

 ```talon
 app: brave